 - Combine evaporated milk with arrowroot powder in a small bowl or cup.
 Mix until combined.
 Stir into the soup.
 Soup will thicken as it cooks.
 Add salt and pepper as needed.

-- Add parsley right before serving.
+- Garnish with parsley right before serving.
 Top with puff pastry bites or crackers if desired.

-- Store leftovers in the refrigerator for a week or freeze for up to 6 months.
+- Store leftovers in the refrigerator for a week or freeze in an airthight container for up to 6 months.

 Puff Pastry bites

 - Roll out puff pastry and cut into small circles.
 Place on an oiled baking sheet.
 Brush with whipped egg and sprinkle with salt.
 Bake 10 to 20 minutes or until browned.

 Happy National Soup Swap Day!
 Today, I’m linking up with other bloggers for a virtual soup swap hosted by Kate’s Recipe Box – and we’re all sharing some tasty soup recipes to warm you up!

 - Dill Pickle Soup from Kate’s Recipe Box